+In the experiments above, we showed that \mysmash{} is accurate for denoising signals in simulated data sets, where the ground-truth signal is known.
+To further illuminate the features of \mysmash{}, we used \mysmash{} in two applications: analysis of motorcycle acceleration data, which has been studied in other wavelet denoising papers \citep{Delouille2004Smooth, silverman1985some}; and a problem from computational biology---calling ``peaks'' in chromatin immunoprecipitation sequencing (``ChIP-seq'') data \citep{chipseq, encode}.

-\subsection{Motorcycle Acceleration Data}
+\subsubsection{Motorcycle Acceleration Data}

+Here we demonstrate application of \mysmash{} to the motorcycle acceleration data set from \citet{silverman1985some}.
+We chose this data set because it exhibits clear heteroskedacity, and because it has previously been found to be a challenging data set for wavelet methods; for example, \citet{Delouille2004Smooth} required {\it ad hoc} data processing steps, including filtering out the high-resolution wavelet coefficients, to produce an appealing fit.

-To further illustrate the heteroskedastic Gaussian version of SMASH, we apply it to the motorcycle acceleration dataset from \citet{silverman1985some}.
-The data consist of 133 observations measuring head acceleration in a simulated motorcycle accident that is used to test crash helmets.
-The dependent variable is {\it acceleration} (in {\it g}), and the independent variable is {\it time} (in {\it ms}).
-To deal with repeated measurements, we take the median of the measurements for acceleration for any given {\it time} value.
-As in Section \ref{sec:mfvb} we treat the data as if they are equally spaced although they are not.
-The fitted mean and variance curves (Figure \ref{fig:motorcycle}) provide a visually appealing fit to the data, and were achieved without hand tuning of any parameters.
-This contrasts with results in \citet{Delouille2004Smooth} -- which also uses a wavelet-based approach for heteroskedastic variance, but accounts for the unequal spacing of the data -- which required the {\it ad hoc} removal of high-resolution wavelet coefficients to produce a visual appealing fit.
+The data consist of 133 observations measuring head acceleration from a simulated motorcycle accident that was used to test crash helmets.
+The dependent variable is acceleration (in {\it g}), and the independent variable is time (in {\it ms}).
+To deal with repeated measurements, we took the median of multiple acceleration measurements at each time point.
+As in the analysis of Section~\ref{sec:mfvb}, we treated the data as if they were equally spaced.
+In this example, we compare \mysmash{} to TI thresholding with RMAD variance estimates, since this method tended to be competitive with \mysmash{} in scenarios where changes to the variance were more gradual (Section~\ref{sec:het-gaussian-data}).
+This example is implemented by the ``Motorcycle Acceleration'' analysis in the online companion code repository, which includes a comparison with other variants of TI thresholding and \mysmash{} that are not shown here.

+The fitted \mysmash{} and TI thresholding curves are shown in Figure~\ref{fig:motorcycle}.
+Without hand-tuning of any parameters, both methods provide a reasonable fit to the data.
+Visually, \mysmash{} appears to favour a closer fit, whereas TI thresholding produces a slightly smoother curve.
+The nonparametric regression methods in \cite{Delouille2004Smooth} have more difficulty dealing with this data set (see Figure~11 of that paper).

-\subsection{ChIP-Seq Data}
+\subsubsection{ChIP-seq Data}